rojala/test_rst_mod_/module1/graph-visualize/Readme.md

 2. How might you use a graph like this to detect patterns in the data?

+    Detecting Patterns with the Graph
+    **Trend Analysis**
+    - Look for **increasing or decreasing sequences** in the distances.
+    - Example: If the graph steadily rises, it indicates longer trips over time; if it falls, trips are getting shorter.

+    **Outliers / Anomalies**
+    - Sharp spikes or drops in the graph highlight unusual trips.
+    - Example: A single very long distance compared to others might suggest a special journey or data error.

+    **Consistency / Regularity**
+    - Flat or repeating patterns show **consistent travel distances**.
+    - Example: If the graph oscillates between two levels, it might mean alternating short and long trips.

+    **Comparisons Between Cities**
+    - Since you print the city sequence (`cities.join(" > ")`), you can visually align the graph with the city order.
+    - This helps you see which cities correspond to longer or shorter distances.

+    **Clustering**
+    - Groups of similar values will appear as plateaus or clusters in the graph.
+    - Example: Several consecutive trips of ~50 km will form a flat region.

 3. Extend the functionality to create more complex visualizations, such as multiple line graphs or bar charts.

+    ```ascii
+    Lisbon > Madrid > Paris > Berlin > Copenhagen > Stockholm > Moscow
+      4606   ┤     ╭
+      4146   ┤     │
+      3685   ┤     │
+      3224   ┤    ╭╯
+      2764   ┤   ╭╯
+      2303   ┤  ╭╯
+      1843   ┤  │
+      1382   ┤  │
+       921   ┤ ╭╯
+       461   ┤╭╯
+         0   ┼╯
+                Travelled distances (km)
+      3685   ┤     ╭
+      3317   ┤     │
+      2948   ┤     │
+      2580   ┤    ╭╯
+      2211   ┤   ╭╯
+      1843   ┤  ╭╯
+      1474   ┤  │
+      1106   ┤  │
+       737   ┤ ╭╯
+       369   ┤╭╯
+         0   ┼╯
+                Alternative route distances (km)
+      1489   ┤    ╭
+      1385   ┤    │
+      1281   ┤    │
+      1177   ┤ ╭╮ │
+      1073   ┤ ││ │
+       969   ┤ ││ │
+       865   ┤ ││ │
+       761   ┤ ││ │
+       657   ┤ ││ │
+       553   ┼─╯│╭╯
+       449   ┤  ╰╯
+                Differences between consecutive trips (km)
+    ```